 If sleeping on your back:

-- Place a pillow under your knees to keep the natural curve of your spine intact and to reduce stress on your lower back.
+- Place a pillow under your knees to slightly raise them; this will be more comfortable, keep the natural curve of your spine intact, and reduce stress on your lower back.

 - To support your head and neck, use a pillow that won’t push your head forward too much nor let it loll backward uncomfortably.
 Ideally, your ears should be aligned with your shoulders and hips.